-Storj is a decentralized cloud storage platform.
+Storj (opens in new tab) is a decentralized cloud storage platform.
 The service cuts your files into 80 pieces, and then distributes those pieces across a global server network.
-As a result, you get top-tier security, extreme redundancy against server failures, and ultra-fast download speeds from anywhere in the world.
-In addition, Storj is fully open-source, which is a plus for security-conscious users.
+In our Storj review, we’ll cover everything you need to know to decide if this is the best cloud storage (opens in new tab) service for you.

 Storj review: Snapshot

 Storj gives new users up to 150GB of free storage, which is extremely generous.
 Pricing for paid users is variable based on the amount of storage space and bandwidth you use, but is cheap compared to most traditional cloud storage providers.